Cotya/magento-composer-installer/README.md

 enable [composer](https://github.com/composer/composer) to install Magento modules, and automatically integrate them into a Magento installation.

+We strongly recommend you to also read the general composer documentations on [getcomposer.org](http://getcomposer.org)

 There are several ways how the mapping from files in the package into the Magento source is accomplished:

 1. [modman](https://github.com/colinmollenhour/modman) file